CKRancher/rancher/README.md

 demo-prometheus-operator-prometheus-operator                    3m21s
 ```

-We can check the physical files as well, located in prometheus container.
+We can check the physical files as well, located in prometheus-operator Pod, in prometheus container.

 ```bash
 $ kubectl -n monitoring exec -it prometheus-demo-prometheus-operator-prometheus-0 -- /bin/sh